bogdancstrike/medium-clone-aws-serverless/README.md

 ### API - Summary

 The API is structured around specific resource paths (/articles, /about, /contact), and the requests should be directed to these endpoints with appropriate HTTP methods (GET, POST, PUT, DELETE).
-The previous generic content endpoint is no longer relevant.

 ## Contributing